iluwatar/java-design-patterns/unit-of-work/README.md

 * To optimize the time taken for database transactions.
 * To send changes to database as a unit of work which ensures atomicity of the transaction.
-* You want to reduce number of database calls.
+* To reduce number of database calls.

 ## Credits